coder/backstage-plugins/plugins/backstage-plugin-coder/docs/guides/coder-api.md

 These are hooks that provide direct access to various parts of the Coder API.

-- `useCoderApi` - Exposes an object with all available Coder API methods
+- `useCoderApi` - Exposes an object with all available Coder API methods.
+For the most part, there is no exposed state on this object; you can consider it a "function bucket".
-- `useCoderAuth` - Provides methods and state values for interacting with your current Coder auth session
+- `useCoderAuth` - Provides methods and state values for interacting with your current Coder auth session from within Backstage.

 #### Convenience hooks